10 days

 En route, stop at one of Sri Lanka’s widest waterfalls, the mythical Ravana Falls.
 With a 25-metre drop, it cascades powerfully down the rocks.
 Legend has it that the demon king Ravana hid the fabled Princess Sitha in a cave behind the falls, now known as Ravana Cave.

 Next, travel to Buduruwagala Temple, dating back to the 10th century and famed for its well-preserved rock carvings.
 The temple features a grand rock face with a 16-metre high Buddha statue surrounded by six smaller figures, depicting Buddha in various poses of meditation.
-Here, you can appreciate their intricate detail and serene expression in peace, as Buduruwagala enjoys a quieter existence compared to other temples you’ve visited.
+Here, you can appreciate their intricate detail and serene expression in peace, as Buduruwagala enjoys a quieter existence than many of Sri Lanka’s more well-known temples.

 By the afternoon, you will arrive at your hotel in Udawalawe, where you can relax and recharge for tomorrow’s safari experiences.